jeffstieler/atlas-help/vagrant/boxes/catalog.html.md

 and takes down boxes
 - __The latest release date__.
 More up-to-date boxes contain up-to-date software
-- __Availibility of the box download__.
+- __Availability of the box download__.
 Atlas periodically checks if box has is publicly accessible.
 You can see this information on the box page next to the provider